-A. The fee for each registered pesticide is \$138 annually plus an additional \$95 to fund the ground water protection responsibilities of the MDA.
+A. The fee for each registered pesticide is \$233 (\$138 annual registration and \$95 ground water monitoring).
 If the application is for emergency exemptions requested by the state, a special local-need registration or an experimental-use permit registration, the fee is \$138.